|Nutrition Facts (per serving)|

 - 7 pounds granulated sugar

-- In a large stainless steel or crockery container, combine the 3 1/2 quarts of water with the blackberries.
+In a large stainless steel or crockery container, combine 3.5 quarts of the water with the blackberries.

-- Add the skimmed syrup to the blackberry mixture.
+Add the syrup to the blackberry mixture.

 Stir and pour into a jar.
 Place a cloth over the mouth of the jar and then screw on the lid.

 Skim the wine each morning for 10 consecutive mornings.

 Cover with a cloth and let stand until fermentation stops, or when it stops looking bubbly around the edges.
 Strain out the solids, cover the wine and transfer to the fridge, which will slow down any further fermentation.

 - It will take the wine at least 10 days for fermentation to stop.
 Keep an eye on it and be patient.